xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 # Using the GitLab-Zoekt chart **(PREMIUM SELF EXPERIMENT)**

 FLAG:
-On self-managed GitLab, by default this feature is not available.
+On self-managed GitLab, by default this feature is disabled.
 To make it available, an administrator can enable the feature flags named `index_code_with_zoekt` and `search_code_with_zoekt`.
-On GitLab.com, this feature is not available.
-This feature is not ready for production use.

 WARNING:
 This feature is an [Experiment](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#experiment).